shiplab/vesseljs/examples/data/propeller_specifications/README.md

-Propellers are linearized from Kt, Kq curves for expected working regime (that is, high efficiency region of the curves) with:
+A propeller object defines physical characteristics, namely: number of propellers, number of blades, diameter and expanded area ratio.
+Furthermore, efficiency data is linearized from Kt, Kq curves for expected working regime (that is, high efficiency region of the curves), with:

 Kt = beta1 - beta2\*J

 Kq = gamma1 - gamma2\*J

+Linearization coefficients are included as properties of a propeller object.
 An example of propeller specification would be:
 ```json
 {
 	"noProps": 2,